drhyrum/scriptorian-ai/DEPLOYMENT.md

 1. Go to [render.com](https://render.com) and sign in
 2. Click "New" → "Web Service"
-3. Connect your `scriptorian` repository
+3. Connect your `scriptorian-ai` repository (https://github.com/drhyrum/scriptorian-ai)
 4. Render will automatically detect the `render.yaml` configuration
 5. Click "Create Web Service"
 6. Your server will be available at: `https://scriptorian.onrender.com/sse`